-6.4 Limited Bidding ("LB")
+6.4 LIMITED BIDDING ("LB")

-In this method of procurement, the invitation to participate is not openly advertised, but rather is a closed process open only to those that the Accountable Entity directly invites.
-Since this procedure is contrary to the MCC principle promoting open procurement, this method of procurement is permitted only in exceptional circumstances.
-However, the Accountable Entity must use this method of procurement for securing banking and financial services from a local bank following the special shortlisting procedures set out in sub-paragraph 6.1.2.1 of this PPG.
+In this method of procurement for goods, works and non-consulting services, the invitation to participate is not openly advertised, but rather is a closed process exclusive to those directly invited by the Accountable Entity.
+Since this procedure is contrary to the MCC principle of promoting open procurement, this method of procurement is permitted only in exceptional circumstances.